eduardodltellez/ASIR/README.md

 # ASIR

-Developed projects out during my training in the ASIR higher education on Spain.
+Developed projects during my training in the ASIR higher education on Spain.